Chonne/algolia-mvc/README.md

 ### frontend

+- ignore some keyboard shortcuts when the add form is focused, eg pressing "/" focuses the search input
 - add keyboard navigation for the results
 - include fetch polyfill using npm?
 - if more libs are used, perhaps use something like gulp to build stuff